-Members of the community are helpful when they immediately report crimes or emergencies to the St. Mary's University Police Department and/or the Title IX Office and/or the Dean of Student's Office for purposes of including them in the annual statistical disclosure and assessing them for issuing a Timely Warning Notices, when deemed necessary.
+It is helpful for members of the community to immediately report crimes or emergencies to the St. Mary's The University Police Department and/or the Title IX Office and/or the Dean of Student's Office for purposes of including them in the annual statistical disclosure and assessing them for issuing a Timely Warning Notices, when deemed necessary.